-Yoast SEO adds canonical URLs to most pages in your WordPress install.
+Yoast SEO (free or premium) adds canonical URLs to your WordPress install for all content that is marked for indexing by search engines.
 It does this automatically and in 99.9% of cases you don't have to change anything about them.

 A common misconception is that the canonical on a paginated page should always point to page 1 in the series.
 This is not the case.
 When you do that, you run the risk of search engines not indexing links that appear on page 2, 3 etc. of your archives.
 This would cause older articles to drop out of the search results entirely.

 Of course, you can change the canonical element of a category, tag or other taxonomy archives to point at another page.
 To do this, follow the steps above.

 If you want, you can also filter the output of the canonical programmatically.
 To do this you can use the